New Brunswick: When Encryption Hides a Police Killing

 The Silence Before the Storm

-The community of New Brunswick learned about Deborah Terrell's death the same way they learn about most police violence now: not through transparency, but through grief.
+New Brunswick residents learned about Deborah Terrell's death the same way communities learn about most police violence now: not through any reporting mechanism, but through a family's grief made public.

 Her family went public.
 They demanded answers.
 They refused to accept the official silence.
 And only then did the machinery of accountability slowly, reluctantly begin to turn.